brianhopkins88/bhp-console/docs/BHP Management Console Architecture.md

 - Modular monolith (initial) with a dedicated Agent Runtime and Tool Gateway.
 - Background job system for scheduled and long-running agent sessions.
 - Database + photo storage + optional vector store for semantic retrieval.
+- AI pipelines for image tagging and site generation with versioned outputs.

 ### 3.2 System context
 - External systems: